Look in any thesaurus, and the synonyms for overwhelm are pretty awful: overpower, subdue, oppress, quash, engulf, swallow, submerge, bury, suffocate.

 Worse, we have no faith that this, too, shall pass.
 We seem hopelessly mired in the quicksand of “too much.”

 We keep trying to will our way out of the quicksand with a will that just wants to lie down.

 “We live in a very overwhelming time—much more so than in decades past”, says Jan Boddie, Ph.D., a California therapist who trains individuals and consults with businesses on the topic.

 And, that was said before the current pandemic!

-Even though many of us slowed down in the beginning of the stay at home times, now there’s a definite picking up of the speed that was so “normal” prior to COVID 19.
+Even though many of us slowed down at the beginning of the stay-at-home times, now there’s a definite picking up of the speed that was so “normal” prior to COVID 19.

 Meals don’t cook themselves.
 Laundry still needs doing, as does house cleaning and a myriad of other daily chores.